 - A July 2011 rupture of the Silvertip pipeline that caused 42,000 gallons of oil to spill into the Yellowstone River, for which Exxon paid the State of Montana nearly $2.4 million.

 The combined settlement amounts paid by or sought from Exxon to state and federal governments for Mayflower and other similar oil spills, as reported by the attorneys, is just 1/50,000th (.002%) of the oil giant’s $438 billion in revenue reported for 2013.
 (Source: Bloomberg).
 Moreover, it’s $5 million Mayflower settlement amounts to just over 15% of the $33 million that Exxon paid to its CEO in 2014.
 (Source: Nasdaq).

 Contact Us for More Information

-If you would like more information on the Mayflower Oil Spill Settlement, or if you are a Mayflower resident with questions about your legal rights, contact the Johnson Firm at (501) 777-7777, by email at [email protected], or by filling out our online contact form.
+If you would like more information on the Mayflower Oil Spill Settlement, or if you are a Mayflower resident with questions about your legal rights, contact Linville Johnson at (501) 777-7777, by email at [email protected], or by filling out our online contact form.